2023 Russia–Africa Summit

-The second Russia–Africa Summit was held at the Expo Forum in St. Petersburg on 27 and 28 July 2023, following its postponement, having been originally scheduled for October 2022 at the African Union headquarters in Addis Ababa, Ethiopia.
+The 2023 Russia–Africa Summit was the second Russia–Africa Summit, held at the Expoforum in Saint Petersburg, Russia, on 27 and 28 July 2023.
+It had originally been scheduled for October 2022 in Addis Ababa, Ethiopia, but was postponed.

-Attended by 49 delegations, only 17 heads of state participated in the summit, with 43 previously attending in the first summit in 2019.
+The summit was attended by 49 delegations, though only 17 African heads of state participated, compared to 43 at the first summit in 2019.